netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 the client's txid value of that element.

-Clients MAY request servers that also implement YANG-Push to return configuration change subsription updates with etag or last-modified txid attributes.
+Clients MAY request servers that also implement YANG-Push to return configuration change subscription updates with etag or last-modified txid attributes.
 The client requests this service by adding a with-etag or with-last-modified flag with the value 'true' to the subscription request or yang-push configuration.
 The server